8dylan7/proximitry/src/unity/README.md

 Much of the credit to this code goes to Miles Popiela.
 The work we have done on this project is based on his existing code [here](https://github.com/1-61Kilometers/Magna)

+#### In the Scripts folder
+CollisionManager sends UDP messages to the Pico W haptic feedback system.
+CollisionTracker controls the robot's speed

 ### Running Unity
 Open this directory as a project in Unity.